yfractal/blog/blog/2025-01-27-memory-barrier.md

 ```

 Now, after CPU 1 finishes line 8(`while (b == 0) continue`) and executes line 9(`smp_mb()`), the memory barrier ensures that CPU 1 must stall until it processes all preexisting messages in its invalidation queue.
 Therefore, by the time CPU 1 reaches line 10, `a = 1` has already been applied, and the assertion succeeds as expected.

+## Summary

+This article explains the basic concepts from "Memory Barriers: A Hardware View for Software Hackers," focusing on the problems and solutions in memory consistency for systems with multiple CPU cores and caches.

+Multiple CPU cores and cache lines are introduced to improve parallel performance.
+Then, cache-coherence protocols are used to guarantee correctness.
+However, as these protocols are slow in certain situations, new buffers/queues are added.
+Finally, memory barriers are used to provide ordering.
+It is similar to a database transaction, with internal state, order, and the point of visibility for other CPU cores.

+It doesn't cover many details, such as the specifics of the cache-coherence protocols, but I believe that to understand a concept, it's important to grasp the big picture—what the problem is and how it is solved.